Among the multitude of choices on the market, all lenses are NOT created equal.

 Sun & Sports Protection

 Most lens materials inherently block harmful cataract-causing UV-rays.
-Sunglass lens options range from self-tinting, which react to changing light conditions, to polarized which filter out most glare created by sunlight reflected off water, snow, and other surfaces.
+Lens options for sunglasses range from self-tinting, which react to changing light conditions, to polarized, which filter out most glare created by sunlight reflected off water, snow, and other surfaces.

 Impact-resistant lenses used in sports glasses for adults and children are not only crucial in preventing serious eye injuries but can also be customized for particular sports activities.